apache/sling-site/src/main/jbake/content/documentation/development/null-analysis.md

 # Use With FindBugs
-FindBugs evaluates the JSR-305 annotations by default.
+FindBugs evaluates the Jetbrains null annotations by default.
 You can restrict the rules to only the ones which check for those annotations, which are

 * InconsistentAnnotations
 * NoteUnconditionalParamDerefs